khalid-hussain/morals-and-behaviour/12-the-way-to-attend-halaqaat.md

      excesses in language, before you have assured yourself by irrefutable proof that the ideas expressed are erroneous.

-    Neither should you accept them with the enthusiasm of someone who is credulous[^mean-credulous] and convinced until you have assured yourself of their veracity by an irrefutable proof.
+    Nor should you accept them with the enthusiasm of someone who is credulous[^mean-credulous] and convinced until you have assured yourself of their veracity by an irrefutable proof.
 In the two cases, you would be shutting your eyes and turning away from knowing the truth.
 On the